-We need to get these kids talking to each other.
+We need to get these teenagers talking to each other.
 Here are three fun ways to start conversations without overwhelming them with small talk or allowing anyone to suck up all the air in the room.

-- Impossible Scavenger Hunt
+Teen Icebreaker #1: Impossible Scavenger Hunt

 Create a simple one-page twenty-grid table and add to each cell a trait, act, taste, or preference.
 Students have to find others who can sign for those items being true for them, and conversations will happen.
 Cells might run along these lines:

-2. Abstract Art Personality Groups
+Teen Icebreaker #2: Abstract Art Personality Groups

-Pull four or five abstract line drawings from any source online, print them out, post them around the room, and have each student decide which of them best represents his or her personality.
+Pull four or five abstract line drawings from any source online, print them out, post them around the room, and have each student decide which of them best represents their personality.
 Students who migrate to the same one mingle and compare their reasons for choosing that artwork.
 Be sure to choose art that is conservative, dramatic, simple, and elaborate in order to give students distinctive choices.

-3. Ink Blot Gallery Walk
+Teen Icebreaker #3: Ink Blot Gallery Walk (Fan Favorite)

 Pull six Rorschach test images from the Internet and label them A through G. Post them around the room and have students work in pairs to discuss what they see.
 Give them a recording sheet (designated A through G) so that they can jot down their observations.
 As students go to each station in the gallery walk, they will see with new eyes what their peers are seeing, and they’ll start to talk!